 When EDGE (Enhanced Data for Global Evolution) was introduced to enhance the existing GPRS networks, it used the same core network architecture.
-The third-generation UMTS networks also use SGSN, GGSN and MSC in the core network.
-The high-level network diagram below shows how the core network architecture looks like for a 2G/3G network using GSM and UMTS.
+Likewise, the third-generation (3G) UMTS networks also use SGSN, GGSN and MSC in the core network.
+The high-level network diagram below shows the core network architecture for a 2G/3G network using GSM and UMTS.

 Mobile core network for 4G LTE